ietf-rats-wg/eat/draft-ietf-rats-eat.md

 report the status of the whole-chip or whole-device debug facility.
 This is the only way the relying party can know the debug status of the submodules since there is no inheritance.

+#### Not Reported

+The debug level is not included in the EAT.
+This may be for any reason ranging inability to determine what it is, the implementation not supporting the claim or a preference to report the debug level in a proprietary claim.

+The most conservative assumption a relying party might make is to consider this equivalent to Not Disabled.

 #### Not Disabled